Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 Why are the leaves on my Golden Shrimp Plant turning yellow?

-The main causes of yellow leaves on your Golden Shrimp Plant are overwatering, soggy soil, temperature stress, and root-rot.
+The main causes of yellow leaves on your Golden Shrimp Plant are too little light, inconsistent watering, soggy soil, temperature stress or root-rot.

 How to fix it